Why a Women’s College?

 An all-women’s education has provided me with the confidence to be myself, not only in the classroom, but in my everyday activities.
 I have no doubt that I will be successful throughout my life, in part, due to the impact that Saint Mary’s has had on me. - Jaclyn Schramm '17

-According to studies gathered by the Women’s College Coalition, women who study at women’s colleges:
+According to studies gathered by the Women’s College Coalition, women who study at colleges for women:

 - score higher on standardized achievement tests.